jxmot/laravel9-learning/README.md

 Why?
 Because I've done that for you.
 I have gone through many Laravel tutorials(*good **and** bad*) and collected useful and *correct* directions and information.

-The tutorial steps you will find here have been *tested* and are *working*.
+The tutorials you will find here have been *tested* and are *working*.

+# Environments

-# No Docker Required
+## No Docker Required

-First, you really don't have to have Docker installed to begin using Laravel.
+First, you really don't need to have Docker installed to begin using Laravel.
 I don't have anything against Docker.
-In fact I like it(for certain purposes).
+In fact I like it, for certain purposes.
 But it's definitely **not required**.

-# Environments

 ## Development

-## Production

 # Set Up For Development

+## Prerequisites

+## Laravel 9 Project Installation

+# Set Up For Production

+## Prerequisites

+## Laravel 9 Project Installation